 Blackjack is considered one of the most popular casino games by many players around the world.
 The game is exciting and requires every player to be involved throughout the entire gameplay.
 But, there are many rules that apply to this famous casino game and requirements for a blackjack hand.
-There is a difference between soft and hard hands is essential for every blackjack player to know what these are.
+There is a difference between soft hands and hard hands and it is essential for every blackjack player to know what these are.

-Every blackjack game starts with players receiving two cards each, along with the dealer.
+The blackjack rules mean that each game starts with players receiving two cards each, along with the dealer.
 Your two cards are referred to as your “hand”.
-In blackjack games, the ace is worth 11 or 1 – it can either be the game’s highest-ranking card or its lowest.
+When you playblackjack, the ace is worth 11 or 1 – it can either be the game’s highest-ranking card or its lowest.
 If one of the cards in your hand is an ace, which can be counted as either 11 or 1, you have a soft hand.
 If you have a soft hand, it’s impossible for your hand to bust (i.e. go over 21) when you receive a third card.

 For example, let’s say that you are dealt two cards in your starting hand, and you receive an ace and a 7.
 The value of your hand, if you’re counting ace as 11, would be 18.
 However, if you count the ace as 1, the value is only 8.
 You then receive a third card, but there’s no card worth enough points to get you over 21.